 Under scenario #1 (starting population at existing levels), the DIA model was used to conduct a separate analysis to assess the effects of the SPP on the distribution of Atlantic salmon in the Penobscot River watershed under the baseline recovery conditions (hatchery off and increased freshwater and marine survival).
 In this analysis, the proportion of runs where salmon access habitat upstream of the West Enfield Project in the mainstem of the Penobscot and the Howland Dam on the Piscataquis River, is compared between the baseline condition and the condition after the implementation of the SPP.
-The DIA model indicates that with improved marine and freshwater survival the proportion of runs where individual 2SW female salmon access habitat upriver of the West Enfield and Howland Projects is between 97% and 100% regardless of dam passage rates.
-The model indicates that the SPP condition will allow 100% of salmon runs to have access to the upper Penobscot and Piscataquis after ten generations, which is essentially the same as the environmental baseline condition, where 99% and 100% of successful runs can access the habitat in the mainstem Penobscot and Piscataquis, respectively.
+The DIA model indicates that with improved marine and freshwater survival the proportion of runs where individual 2SW female salmon access habitat upriver of the West Enfield and Howland Projects is between 97% and 100% of salmon runs to have access to the upper Penobscot and Piscataquis after ten generations, which is essentially the same as the environmental baseline condition, where 99% and 100% of successful runs can access the habitat in the mainstem Penobscot and Piscataquis, respectively.